 End of Days: Jericho, after a run and gun battle with Satan, ends his life and- and his reward is that this trope proves to be true.
 Having previously lost his faith after the death of his family, he asks God for the strength to finish the fight, and wins.
 He gets possessed as part of the bad guy's escape plan but regains control just long enough to impale himself on a sword held by a fallen statue of Michael...His reward is seeing his family again as the credits start to roll.

 O Brother, Where Art Thou?: Ulysses prays for a miracle when his death by hanging seems certain.
 A flood then sweeps in to save him.
 He immediately recants his new found 'faith'.

-The Book of Eli Eli follows 'the voice' which leads him and protects him for thirty years.
+Eli follows 'the voice' which leads him and protects him for thirty years.
 He dies without regret after he completes his task to save the world's last copy of the Bible from destruction and misuse.

 The phrase "God is good", and its standard response "All the time", are uttered respectively by Carnegie and Eli.
 Carnegie uses it to spite Eli, to say that God is good to Carnegie and not Eli.
 Eli's faith perseveres while going through a silent test, and in the end God is good to him.